Local Attractions

 Williams Heritage Trail

-The Heritage trail was developed by the Williams Historical Society, Williams District High School and Williams Shire Council.
-The trail explores early areas settlement and has two sections - a 1km walk around the townsite and a 35km scenic drive to Quindanning.
+The Williams Heritage Trail was developed by the Williams Historical Society, Williams District High School and the Williams Shire Council.
+The trail explores early areas of settlement and has 2 section: a 1km walk along the main street of the Williams Township and a 35kn scenic drive to Quindanning.
+It includes an optional visit to the Tarwonga School Site and Inn, and provides a pleasant half-days outing with opportunities for picnicking.

 Click here to download the Heritage Trail Brochure.